 2. Fatigue and Muscle Weakness

 Magnesium is a critical component of energy production in the body.
 In fact, the body’s energy molecule, ATP, is created through magnesium dependent chemical reactions.

 If you are tired all the time, you are probably magnesium deficient.
 Likewise, if your muscles are weak, you may also not be getting enough magnesium.

 People under high levels of mental or physical stress, poorly absorb magnesium from the gastrointestinal tract.
-To make matters worse, magnesium deficiency is an important cause of anxiety.
+Contributing to a downward spiral, magnesium deficiency is a significant cause of anxiety.
 Fortunately, studies show that restoring the magnesium may help in the treatment of anxiety.